 The bus boy walked along the aisle providing passengers with tea, coffee, fruit juice, water and a squirt of kolonya.

-We began to descend and some cattle grazed on the pasture.
-Not long after we arrived in Pulumur, an overwhelmingly modern town with houses and small apartment blocks dispersed along the valley and over the surrounding slopes in a few distinct mahalles.
-Pulumur’s commercial heart, decorated that day and for at least another week with lots of bunting for the different political parties, is very small, so much so that, for many people, trips to Tunceli, Erzincan or even Tercan will be necessary to conduct certain types of business or secure supplies, food items included if they are a little out of the ordinary.
+We began to descend and cattle grazed on the pasture.
+We arrived in Pulumur, an overwhelmingly modern town with houses and small apartment blocks dispersed along the valley and in a few self-contained mahalles on the surrounding slopes.
+Pulumur’s commercial heart, decorated that day and for at least another week with lots of bunting for the different political parties, is very small, so much so that, for many people, trips to Tunceli, Erzincan or even Tercan are necessary to conduct certain types of business or access supplies, food items included if they are a little out of the ordinary.
 This said, Pulumur’s situation cannot not be faulted and I suspect that roads to nearby villages in the hills and mountains lead to interesting destinations.

 Gradually the valley widened and, in the process, so did the river as it flowed less vigorously.
 The road could now take a straighter and more level course.
 Isolated houses existed near the road with a few fields and an orchard nearby, and the trees looked a delight as their new crop of pale green leaves seemed to flutter in the gentle breeze like the wings of small birds.
 But still in the distance were the snow-smudged mountains and, with luck, I would be among them later in the day.
 What an entry to Tunceli province, still better known locally by its old name of Dersim, the only province in Turkey with an Alevi majority.
 I was more excited with each kilometre that lay behind us.